-A BRIEF HISTORY OF WEAPONS USED IN THE FIRST WORLD WAR
+THE WEAPONS OF THE FIRST WORLD WAR

 By Tim Lambert

-First World War soldiers also fought with grenades and in 1915 the Germans introduced the flame thrower.
+First World War soldiers also fought with grenades and in 1915 the Germans introduced the flamethrower.

 In 1915 the Germans used gas on the western front.
-At first they used chlorine.
-However troops were supplied with gas masks.
-Finally in 1917 the Germans used mustard gas.
+At first, they used chlorine.
+However, troops were supplied with gas masks.
+Finally, in 1917 the Germans used mustard gas.
 Yet gas failed to break the stalemate.

 Both sides tried to destroy the enemy trenches with mines.
 They dug tunnels under the enemies trenches then detonated mines to obliterate them.
 However both sides used listening devices to warn them if the enemy was trying to do that.
 If they detected sounds of digging they would dig their own counter-tunnels into the tunnels the enemy was making.
 A fight would then take place underground.

 However it was the British invention, the tank that finally broke the deadlock.
 Tanks were first used on 15 September 1916 at the Battle of the Somme.
 However they had little effect and many broke down before they even reached British lines.
 Nevertheless Haig the commander of the British army was an enthusiastic supporter of tanks and they were first used in large numbers at the Battle of Cambrai in November 1917.
 They proved to be a success.
 Tanks also proved to be very useful in the allied offensive of August 1918.

 One new weapon in the First World War was the U-boat.
 People had experimented with submarines since the early 17th century but it was the invention of the diesel engine that really made submarines feasible.
 The British launched their first submarine in 1901 but during the First World War German U-boats sank hundreds of allied merchant ships.